PowerPCFan/vscode-status-api/README.md

 # vscode-status-api

 A companion API for my vscode-status-extension VSCode extension.
+[Download the extension here!](https://marketplace.visualstudio.com/items?itemName=powerpcfan.vscode-status-extension)

 My public instance of the API is https://vscode-status.powerpcfan.xyz/ .
-I have rate limited all the endpoints on an IP basis to avoid abuse:
+I have rate limited all the endpoints on an IP basis to avoid abuse.
--

 ## API endpoints: